Health Care Payments Data (HPD)

 Other data sources can enhance the ability of the HPD System to answer important questions that cannot be addressed with claim and encounter data alone.
 HCAI will ensure that the HPD System can map to other datasets, including public health datasets on morbidity and mortality and data regarding the social determinants of health.
 The HPD statute requires that the advisory committee make recommendations to HCAI by July 2024 regarding how state public health data functions may be integrated into the HPD system.

-The public will benefit from insights gleaned from HPD data through reports, visualizations, and other data products that HCAI will release on its website and through the California Health and Human Services Agency’s Open Data Portal.
+The public can access HPD data through publicly available information, including data products and analytic that HCAI produces from the database.
 In addition, HCAI will establish a process through which data requestors can apply for access to more detailed, non-public data.

-10. How will access to non – public data be handled?
+8. How will access to non-public data be handled?

-HCAI, with the advice of the advisory committee and the data release committee, will develop policies and practices for data access and release, including data aggregation and the protection of individual confidentiality, privacy, and security.
-Individual patient-level data will be exempt from the disclosure requirements of the California Public Records Act.
+HCAI, with the advice of the Advisory Committee and the Data Release Committee, will develop criteria, policies, and procedures for access and release to non-public data, including data aggregation and the protection of individual confidentiality, privacy, and security.
+Individual patient-level data is exempt from the disclosure requirements of the California Public Records Act.

 The HCAI Secure Data Enclave is under development.
 Contact hpd@hcai.ca.gov with questions.

-With the establishment of the Health Care Payments Data (HPD) program, HCAI is implementing further specific privacy and security protocols to safeguard the health care data of Californians.
+With the establishment of the HPD program, HCAI is implementing further specific privacy and security protocols to safeguard the health care data of Californians.
 Chapter 8.5 (commencing with Section 127671) of Part 2 of Division 107 of the Health and Safety Code establishes strong privacy and security standards for the HPD System.

 Access to personally identified data collected by the HPD is only authorized for eligible uses and after appropriate approvals have been granted.
 Only eligible and authorized entities, such as university researchers, may obtain appropriate access to individual-level data for the purposes of data linkage and longitudinal research study.
 The HPD data may not be used for determinations regarding individual patient care or treatment nor for any individual eligibility or coverage decisions.
 The HPD data are exempt from the California Public Records Act.